robotframework/robotframework/doc/quickstart/quickstart.rst

-In these tests there is only one keyword per test case, and it is responsible for trying to create a user with the provided password and checking that creation fails with an expected error message.
-Notice that the error messages are specified using variables_.
+In these tests there is only one keyword per test case, and it is responsible for trying to create a user with the provided password and checking that creation fails with the expected error message.
+Because only the first cell of the header row is processed, it is possible to have meaningful column headers describing the data.
+Notice also that the error messages are specified using variables_.

 Keywords